-Credit cards do an excellent job of this by illuminating dollar-for-dollar how points can be used -- just watch any commercial offering points in exchange for dollars, airline miles, groceries, or gas.
+Credit cards do an excellent job of this by illuminating dollar-for-dollar how people use points — just watch any commercial offering points in exchange for dollars, airline miles, groceries, or gas.

-TOMS Shoes donate a pair of shoes to a child in need for every purchase their customers make.
-Knowing that providing resources to the developing world is important to their customers, TOMS takes it a step further by launching new products that help other important causes -- like animal welfare, maternal health, clean water access, and eye care -- to get customers excited about helping in other ways.
+TOMS Shoes donate a pair of shoes to a child in need for every purchase its customers make.
+Knowing that providing resources to the developing world is important to its customers, TOMS takes it a step further by launching new products that help other important causes — like animal welfare, maternal health, clean water access, and eye care — to get customers excited about helping in other ways.

-Once you've launched your customer loyalty program, make sure you're hammering it home whenever possible how to join -- and the benefits of joining.
+Once you've launched your customer loyalty program, make sure you're promoting the benefits of joining.